-Hi there, my names Neil but most people call me Duff.
-I left the UK to go traveling in 2008 with Johnny Ward from www.onestep4ward.com before traveling through most of South East Asia, finding love on the road, moving to Australia, then Taiwan and back to Oz.
+Hi there, my name is Neil but most people call me Duff.
+I left the UK to go traveling in 2008 with Johnny Ward from www.onestep4ward.com before traveling through most of South East Asia, finding love on the road, moving to Australia, then Taiwan, and back to Oz.

 Where are you currently living?
 What is your current life project?

 I’m currently living in Sydney, Australia, and planning to get married in April next year.
 This involves a lot of saving so travel has been limited this year… although we had a quick trip to the UK back in April which was great 🙂 Johnny and I have started a little website called Aspiring Backpacker (www.aspiringbackpacker.com) which is aimed at helping first time (and long time) backpackers.

 Whether this is what to pack, where to go, or even how to order a beer in a different language the info is there to help any questions first time travelers may have.